TomValcazara/Unity-Tutorial-2-Basic-Gameplay/README.md

-# 🍔 Top-Down Food Fight 🐒🐘
+# 🕹️ Top-Down Food Throwing Game

-## 🎮 The Game
-Hungry animals are stampeding toward you!
-Your job: **throw food before they run past**.
-Miss them?
-Game over. 👀

-## 🧑‍💻 What You’ll Learn
-- 🤔 `if` / `else` logic
+## 📖 Overview
+In this Unit, you will program a **top-down game** where the objective is to throw food to hungry animals stampeding toward you — before they can run past you.

+## 🔑 Concepts Covered
+- ✅ If-then statements
-- 🎲 Random values
+- 🎲 Random value generation
-- 📦 Arrays & prefabs
+- 📦 Arrays
 - 💥 Collision detection
+- 🧩 Prefabs
-- 🪄 Instantiation magic
+- 🪄 Instantiation

-## 🚀 Features
+## 🎯 Learning Outcome
+By completing this Unit, you will:
+- Program a basic top-down game loop.
-- 🍎 Launch tasty projectiles
+- Launch projectiles and maneuver the player.
-- 🏃 Move to dodge & feed
-- 🐾 Keep the stampede under control

-## 🏆 Goal
-Survive as long as you can by keeping everyone fed.
-Because a full animal is a happy animal. 🐷✨
+- Use prefabs and collisions to keep the game alive.